What is the response to the COVID-19?

 What are the admissions requirements for the MBA?

 Please refer to our Admissions Requirements and International Admissions Requirements.
 The different dual degree options can have additional or different admissions expectations/timelines.
 All recommended applications by the MBA Center must be approved by the Graduate School at the University of Kentucky.

 Do you require MBA preparatory ("prerequisite") courses?

-Yes, both the One Year MBA and Professional MBA programs require the following MBA preparatory (or "prerequisite") courses: Macro Economics, Micro Economics, Financial Accounting and Managerial Accounting.
+Yes, both the One Year MBA and Professional MBA programs require the following MBA preparatory (or "prerequisite") courses: Macroeconomics, Microeconomics, Financial Accounting and Managerial Accounting.
 We strongly recommend incoming students that do not have a Business or STEM undergraduate degree (or not confident in their math skills or statistics) to complete Business Math and Statistics.
 In addition, we strongly recommend incoming students that have not regularly worked with Microsoft Excel (either professionally or academically) to complete an Excel for MBA Students course.
-Candidates can apply into the program without the required MBA preparatory courses, however they must be completed before the final application deadline which is May 11th (One Year MBA) and July 1st (Professional MBA).
+Candidates can apply into the program without the required MBA preparatory courses; however, they must be completed before the final application.
 To learn about the options of satisfying these preparatory courses, please visit our MBA Preparatory Course page.

 Where do I apply?

 Please visit the University of Kentucky's Graduate School page to submit a graduate application to the MBA program.
 All recommended applications by the MBA Center must be approved by the Graduate School at the University of Kentucky.

 When should I apply to the MBA program?